ipfs/specs/src/routing/kad-dht.md

 After removing unresponsive peers, any buckets that are not full MUST be replenished with fresh, online peers.
-This can be accomplished by either adding recently connected peers or by executing a `FIND_NODE` request with a randomly generated Peer ID matching the bucket. `FIND_NODE` requests should only be run for buckets up to the last non-empty bucket.
+This can be accomplished by either adding recently connected peers or by executing a `FIND_NODE` [RPC message](#rpc-messages) with a randomly generated Peer ID matching the bucket.
+`FIND_NODE` requests should only be run for buckets up to the last non-empty bucket.

 Finally, the refresh process concludes by executing a `FIND_NODE` request for the local node's Peer ID, ensuring the DHT Server maintains up-to-date